slnwlf/getfixed/README.md

 ## Fixed Gear Nation

 A fixed gear bicycle is a single-speed bicycle without a freewheel. **Fixed Gear Nation** is a community website for Fixed gear bicycle enthusiasts.
-Community members can browse fixed gear builds and post their own personal bikes.
+Community members can browse fixed gear builds and show off their own bike(s).

 # MVP Features